 How well do you know King David?
-Are you familiar with the heroes of the Talmud?
+Do you want to learn more about ethical wills?
 What do you know about Sephardic Jewish history?
 Are you interested in learning about the challenges faced by other faith groups?
 Learn about all this and more at Open Beit Midrash.

 Holiday Baking Classes

 Join the EVJCC Challah Factory’s Chef Melinda as she walks you through the steps to prepare delicious holiday treats.

 Cost is $18 for each class, which includes the lesson, a recipe and the chance to sample the goods.

 About the instructor:

 Chef Melinda McNeil has made challah, pizza and other baked goods at the East Valley JCC’s Challah Factory since fall 2016.
 She served as a Hebrew linguist in the Air Force and after her service, she enrolled in the Scottsdale Le Cordon Bleu Culinary School where she honed her skills as a chef and baker.
 She has worked as chef/baker at the Phoenician Resort, Simply Bread bakery, La Grande Orange, Wildflower Bread Company and the Olive & Ivy restaurant.

 10 a.m.
 Wednesdays | March 4-April 1, 2020